 Dan Dan Noodles (担担面, dan dan mian) has been known as one of the most famous Sichuan street foods.
 It literally translates to "carrying-pole noodles" and originates from Chengdu, the capital of Sichuan province.
 The name refers to a type of carrying pole used by walking street vendors who sold the dish.
 The original dish is served with no soup, in a small bowl with white thin noodles tossed in a nutty, savory, and spicy sauce topped with crispy ground pork and roasted peanuts.
 They contain Sichuan peppercorns which provide a subtle numbing sensation.
 In the more Americanized dish, sesame paste is added to make the spicy sauce more palatable.

-- Large Skillet or Wok: When it comes to cooking Asian food, I always prefer using my stone wok.
-It is deep, heats evenly and is so incredibly easy for tossing and stir frying food.
+• Large Skillet or Wok: When it comes to cooking Asian food, I always prefer using my stone wok.
+It is deep, heats evenly and is so incredibly easy to toss and stir-frying food.
 It will really come in handy when you toss the meat in this recipe.

-- Mixing Bowls: this is for mixing the sauce in advance so that you can pour it over the noodles.
-I love using my Duralex glass mixing bowls for all of my cooking/baking needs because it comes in so many different sizes.
+• Mixing Bowls: this is for mixing the sauce in advance so that you can pour it over the noodles.
+I love using my Duralex glass mixing bowls for all of my cooking/baking needs because it come in so many different sizes.

 I am going to be real with you.
 This dan dan recipe requires an extensive list of ingredients because it has so many different layers of flavor which makes it so delicious.
 You can find these ingredients at your local Chinese grocery store or online.